 Brought to you by WatersTechnology, this Innovation Hub provides in-depth insights on how financial firms are using cutting-edge technologies to make actionable investment and operational decisions, with focus on machine learning, AI, robotics, cognitive computing, automation, data analytics and much more.

-Alternative data, an industry projected to be worth over $350 million by 2020, is no longer the hedge fund industry’s best kept secret.
-Amelia Axelsen investigates whether financial services is on the brink of its own Cambridge Analytica moment or if it is simply time for an alt data ethics evaluation.
+With the alternative data industry projected to be worth over $350 million by 2020, it's time to consider whether financial services is on the brink of its own Cambridge Analytica moment or if it is simply time for an alt data ethics evaluation.

 AMF chairman Robert Ophèle says data quality and completeness pose problems for regulatory evaluations of Mifid II transparency requirements, and that regulators will review frameworks following Brexit.

 The application will provide professional investors with personalized business insights, using AI-driven technology.

 Usman Khan sits down with WatersTechnology to discuss how the vendor will look to change course in 2019 and focus on the development of the Alfa platform.

 Banks and exchanges turn to new technologies to enhance workflows, but it's still early days for the virtual trading floor.

 As Waters celebrates its 25th anniversary, James increasingly sees an industry more excited about technology than ever—and with good reason.